 What is my responsibility to help slow the spread of COVID-19 in the iSchool/UW/Seattle community?
-(3/25/20)
+(12/18/20)

 What do I do if I’m feeling sick, having symptoms or have come in close contact with someone who has tested positive for COVID-19?
-(3/31/20)
+(6/26/20)

 See the UW coronavirus page for guidance on health, wellness and prevention.
 If you are sick with any potential illness, you must stay home.

 If you’re not feeling well, you (or someone you know, if you’re not able to) should contact your program advisor as soon as possible.
 The earlier we know, the better we can support you.

 - MSIM: email@example.com